IdkDwij/Termithon/README.md

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Anyone can contribute with this project!
+Just open up an issue or pull request and I will review what you will be adding/removing/changing and might add it in.

 ## License